 Mistake #3: Not staying accountable on weekends

 Staying accountable during the week is easy for more people.
-They're busier and usually have workout and meals planned...
+They're busier and usually have workouts and meals planned...
 But then comes the weekend, and anything goes!

 Nobody's perfect, everyone has their downfalls.
 Maybe you ate a little too much, skipped a workout, or had a few drinks with friends.
 Just try not to make a habit out of it.
 Going off the rails every weekend is not going to bring you any closer to your goals.
 And by going off the rails I mean, eating junk food most of the weekend, not getting enough sleep, excessively drinking....
 Doing any of these on a regular basis is not doing your body any good.